Grammar Info

 Earlier, I saw a man (his figure), but that might have been my mistake.

-I lost sight of my son, and it made me panic a little.
+I lost sight of my son's presence at the department store, and it made me panic a little.

 姿(すがた) is a word that focuses primarily on the way that someone appears to observer.
 Therefore, it is also often used to describe the observer's impression of who they are looking at, in regard to their presence, or lack thereof.